-1. Financial and non-financial Reporting
+1. Financial and non-financial reporting

-- Supervising the integrity of the financial statements and press releases relating to Cofinimmo's financial performance, with particular emphasis on: - any changes to the valuation rules and related accounting principles/procedures; - important points connected with a value judgement by management; - amendments requested by the statutory auditor; - compliance with accounting standards and the legal and regulatory provisions applicable, in particular, to listed companies. - Examining any other published document, including documents relating to non-financial reporting, and checking that the information it contains is accurate and consistent with the information contained in the statutory and/or consolidated annual financial statements;

-Examining with the executive committee and, where applicable, the external auditor, the interim financial statements as well as any financial communication or publication intended for the shareholders, analysts and/or the general public.
+- Supervising the integrity of the financial statements and press releases relating to Cofinimmo's financial performance, with particular emphasis on: - any changes to the valuation rules and related accounting principles/procedures; - important points connected with a value judgement by the managing director, supported by the executive committee; - amendments requested by the statutory auditor; - compliance with accounting standards and the legal and regulatory provisions applicable, in particular, to listed companies. - Examining any other published document, including documents relating to non-financial reporting, and checking that the information it contains is accurate and consistent with the information contained in the statutory and/or consolidated annual financial statements; - Examining with the managing director, supported by the executive committee, and, where applicable, the external auditor, the interim financial statements as well as any financial communication or publication intended for the shareholders, analysts and/or the general public.